hdlane/helpdesk-service/README.md

 ### Background

-While developing the Helpdesk Tool in-house, there were a couple different systems that were being used to gather information to populate the application.
-One of those systems was an inventory server that was limited on how often it could scan PCs to get information (like the current user logged in).
-This led to issues when users logged into their PC in between scans and the Helpdesk Tool wasn't up-to-date.
+While developing the Helpdesk Tool, I wanted to get as close to live data as possible with Windows computers on the network.
 This prompted me to develop a Windows service that sends that information to an endpoint more frequently and only when the computer's information changed.

 ### Features